Participants

 This section describes the roles played by various participants in FOMO.

-chevron-right1.
-RMA Issuers the Operator / Builderhashtag
+1. RMA Issuers — the Operator / Builder

 The Real Model Asset Issuer is the initiator and operator of a specific model deployment.
 They launch the model through FOMO, define its deployment configuration, and are responsible for bringing a real, usable AI model into production.
 As the operator, the RMA Issuer earns a share of ongoing inference revenue, aligning long-term incentives with model quality and adoption.